Reviewer #3 reporting for duty. Ready to roll the dice of peer-review! [about]

 The reality of peer-review is that one single author from prior work can quite reliably kill a top-tier work across multiple submissions, especially if there are not too many suitable reviewers on the topic.
 This unjustified trust in a single person on top of all the reviewing noise (see further down) makes high quality research ("slow science") unsustainable and explains why many authors opt for quantity instead.

-Cover-Up: submission uncovers errors in the reviewer's work
+Cover-Up: submission uncovers flaws and mistakes in the reviewer's work

 Dogmatism: submission does not adhere to reviewer's personal ideologies

-Immaturity: submission is unfortunate victim of reviewer's bad mood
+Immaturity: submission is random victim of reviewer's bad mood

 Hunt: bid on the targeted paper, request it when possible

 Appeal to authority: exploit status as author of prior/related work to make a lot of unsubstantiated claims that undermine the submission